sleeping person, (1986)

 By that time, however, Ben Wilson had been looking for other ways of artistic expression.
 He tried graffiti by decorating public bill boards, but this would give him a lot of problems with the police.

-In 2004 he began decorating small pieces of chewing gum that were dropped on the street.
-Because he worked on location, lying on the street, he attracted a lot of attention from passersby and got publicity from a point of view of "human interest", but it did not put him in trouble with the police.
+Because he worked on location, lying on the street, he attracted a lot of attention from passersby and got publicity from a point of view of "human interest".

 This he has been doing since, creating some 10.000 small decorations on the pavement, starting in New Barnet and then heading towards central London.
-A november 2010 BBC video shows him at work in the streets.
+A November 2010 BBC video shows him at work in the streets.

-Like other creations in the realm of outsider environments, these decorated chewing gums might not withstand the test of time, what also happened to the wooden structures in the woods, which already have disappeared.
+Like other creations in the realm of art environments, these decorated chewing gums might not withstand the test of time, what also happened to the wooden structures in the woods, which already have disappeared.

 Documentation